 EU and Japanese space industries are major suppliers of space products and services.
-The global commercially accessible space market, however, is small with limited growth prospects.
+Despite the limited impact of Covid-19 pandemic on space market, the global commercially accessible space market, however, is small with limited growth prospects.

 As government budgets remain low and competition increases, mutually open markets and cooperation are a possible opportunity for the EU and Japan to achieve their goals in space and for their industries to realize their full potential in the global market.
 We are satisfied with the meetings of the EU-Japan Space Policy Dialogue and want them to continue on a regular basis.